 - Ph.D. in Adult Second Language Acquisition in the Classroom, University of Lancaster, 1987

-- M.Ed, Teaching English to Speakers of Other Languages, Columbia University, New York, 1979
+- M.Ed. in TESOL Teaching English to Speakers of Other Languages, University of Columbia, Teachers’ College, New York.
+1979

 Relevant Past Employment

 1992-2020 - Head of Research and Professional Development in the Institute of Language and culture, Head of Learning Teaching and Pedagogic Research in the Faculty of Business and management,, Head of Learning Teaching and Research, Head of Languages at the European Business School London (EBS-L), Subject Leader of French at EBSL, all at Regent’s University London.